zeek/zeek/script-reference/directives.rst

         @load policy/misc/capture-loss

-    If you specify the name of a directory instead of a filename, then Bro will try to load a file in that directory called "__load__.zeek" (presumably that file will contain additional "@load" directives).
+    If you specify the name of a directory instead of a filename, then Zeek will try to load a file in that directory called "__load__.zeek" (presumably that file will contain additional "@load" directives).

-    In this example, Bro will try to load a file "tuning/defaults/__load__.zeek" by looking in each directory in the file search path::
+    In this example, Zeek will try to load a file "tuning/defaults/__load__.zeek" by looking in each directory in the file search path::

         @load tuning/defaults

-    The purpose of this directive is to ensure that all script dependencies are satisfied, and to avoid having to list every needed Bro script on the command-line.
-Bro keeps track of which scripts have been loaded, so it is not an error to load a script more than once (once a script has been loaded, any subsequent "@load" directives for that script are ignored).
+    The purpose of this directive is to ensure that all script dependencies are satisfied, and to avoid having to list every needed Zeek script on the command-line.
+Zeek keeps track of which scripts have been loaded, so it is not an error to load a script more than once (once a script has been loaded, any subsequent "@load" directives for that script are ignored).